Covid-19 commercial rent arrears: new legislation

 - the date of abandonment or withdrawal (in the event the arbitration is abandoned or withdrawn).

-It is not clear what effect these provisions might have on extant insolvency proposals or arbitration proceedings – the Bill specifically prohibits the initiation of these arrangements.
+It is not clear what effect these provisions might have on extant insolvency proposals or arbitration proceedings – the Act specifically prohibits the initiation of these arrangements.

-Landlords and tenants of business tenancies will be prohibited from initiating arbitration proceedings (other than those provided for in the Bill) during the "moratorium period" unless the other party agrees.
-For this purpose, the “moratorium period” is the same as that applicable to the temporary moratorium on enforcement.
-It is not clear what effect these provisions might have on extant arbitration proceedings – the Bill specifically prohibits the initiation of these arrangements.
+Landlords and tenants of business tenancies will be prohibited from initiating arbitration proceedings (other than those provided for in the Act) during the "moratorium period" unless the other party agrees.
+The arbitration scheme under the Act will therefore take precedence over a contractual dispute resolution clause which provides for referral to arbitration.
+For this purpose, the "moratorium period" is the same as that applicable to the temporary moratorium on enforcement.
+It is not clear what effect these provisions might have on extant arbitration proceedings – the Act specifically prohibits the initiation of these arrangements.

-The provisions in schedule 3 of the Bill prohibit the presenting of:
+The provisions in schedule 3 of the Act prohibit the presenting of:

 - a winding up petition under section 124 Insolvency Act 1986 solely in relation to a protected rent debt; and